StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

             sudo service cassandra start
             ```

-    2. Ensure Service Restarts After Reboot

-        - *Enable the Cassandra service to restart automatically after a system reboot:*
+    2. Enable the Cassandra service to restart automatically after a system reboot:

         !!!
 Example ""
             ```bash
             sudo systemctl enable cassandra
             ```

-!!!
-Note "Note"
+!!! note "Default ports for Cassandra communication"
-    Cassandra defaults to listening on port 7000/tcp for inter-node communication and port 9042/tcp for client communication.
+    Cassandra defaults to listening on port 7000/tcp for inter-node communication and on port 9042/tcp for client communication.

 <!-- #### Additional configuration : disable tombstones  (for standalone server **ONLY**)